 - experimental spatial approaches in the form of objects, installations, video works, films, texts, and new media projects.

 As additional documentation, the application should include up to 3 catalogs or up to 3 examples of films, videos, or new media material (no originals).

 We ask you to select, for your dossier, a representative selection of your projects that conveys an impression of your distinctive approach.
-The material submitted should be no larger than A3 format and should weigh no more than 2 kilograms.
-CD-ROM material must be suitable for PC and Mac and must, in all cases, be accompanied by a printout (DVD-Video or video files in WMV format).
+The material submitted should be no larger than A3 format and should weigh no more than 1 kilogram; videos and films on a data stick in H.264/MPEG-4

 The intensive concern with architecture and issues of space is to be the subject of a critical reflection, which involves artistic, architectural, and socially relevant tasks and functions.
 What is of importance is the critical look at architecture and art as an aesthetic language that structures the present, as a medium of political and economic representation, as an expression of individuality and a part of social life.
 The focus is on the interaction of different media and strategies − built spaces and spatial installations, painting, video, models, sculptures, urban research, and projects in the public space.

 What is important for assessing the L.A. project is a high degree of independence in form and content; the ability to critically examine current trends in art, architecture, and society; the compelling connection with Los Angeles as the place of implementing or continuing the applicant's own work as well as a conceptual and experimental approach.

 - The results of the projects have to be presented in an exhibition; the exhibition, which will last one or several days, must comply with the possibilities of the MAK Center for Art and Architecture.
 Participants in the MAK Schindler Scholarship Program may organize complementary events that serve as a presentation and discussion forum focusing on their work in progress.